 Inspired by the hero of The Dig, in the summer I decided to plan a Basil Brown cycle route in his honour.
 Brown, a self-taught local archaeologist, discovered the incredible Saxon ship burial at Sutton Hoo, near Woodbridge, as featured in the film.
 He lived in Rickinghall, so this first leg links Woodbridge to Rickinghall.
 The plan is to publish a complete loop of places linked to his life, so this is the first instalment!
 This route is about 30miles (45km) with 900ft (250m) of ascent.
 It is largely on quiet roads but there are several off-road sections, 1 ford and three busy roads to cross.
 Read on for a route description and a download of the GPX route.

 Woodbridge sits on the Deben opposite Sutton Hoo.
-During the dig in 1939, the academic archaeologists stayed in the Bull Hotel.
+During the dig in 1939, fictionalised by the film The Dig (cyclist’s review here), the academic archaeologists stayed in the Bull Hotel.
 Our journey starts here.
-Locally the story is told that when drinking in the evening, one local asked if they’d found any gold.
-‘Yes my pockets are stuffed with it!’ came the reply.
+Folklore says one evening during the dig a local asked if they’d found any gold.
+‘Yes my pockets are stuffed with it!’
+Cambridge archeologist Charles Phillips replied.
 It would usually have been bravado but he did actually have one of the treasures in his pocket as he didn’t feel it was safe left in his room.
 Woodbridge today houses a fascinating museum on the water front where they are building a replica of the Sutton Hoo long boat.
 There are also a famous tide mill and numerous boutique shops and eateries.

 Heart of Suffolk